 This blog is a natural progression for me.

-If you want to make the products healthier for your skin and body, then the next logical step, is to make what you put inside your body healthier too.
+If you want to make the change for products healthier for your skin and body, then the next logical step, is to make what you put inside your body healthier too.

 We became vegetarian by choice years ago.

 Even so, looking out for ways to incorporate a healthier way of eating is a must for us.

 Through reading a load of websites, you start to realise just how many issues there are with food.

 Also the problems involved with the plastic covering and containers which is on so many foods today.

 This article in the GUARDIAN.
 USA gives a clear understanding of the issues on your health and that of your family, with the Toxic plastics and products used to cover our food.

 Since finding out about the effects of plastic coverings , I have been looking into different ways of protecting foods in the fridge.
 I recently found some great glass containers with a bamboo top, which is great , at least I can see what has been put in there easily .

 Also available are the covers made with cloth and Beeswax, which are available to purchase like these or you can also make them yourself.